Merilyn

 Commissioned by Powerhouse Photography, Yesterday New Future (Liddell) was made possible through funds generously donated by the Australian Centre for Photography.

-Lake Liddell
+Laka Liddell

 2020

-Detail.
 2020.
 Mural, overall dimension: 290 x 781.5cms, acrylic paint.
 Location cnr.
 Wilford Lane and Wilford Street, Newtown.

 Artist: Merilyn Fairskye